 We have good news and bad news:

-Seriously, if you purchased a brand new strat from Fender, you really have so many different models to choose from.
-You may or may not have just about enough to purchase a brand new Fender Strat (depending on prices in your local store).
-So, with so many choices, what is the right Strat for you?
+Seriously, if you’re thinking of purchasing a brand new Strat from Fender, you really have so many different models to choose from.
+You may or may not have enough to spend on a brand new Fender Strat (depending on prices in your local store) so, with the many choices, what is the right one for you?
 Ironically, only you can answer that question, because the guitar you choose really depends on the style of music you play, and your spending budget.
 Continue reading “What Kind of Stratocaster Should I Buy?”

 A reader recently asked how he could adjust the angle of the tremolo bridge on his Stratocaster.
 In his case, the bridge was leaning towards the neck.
 Adjusting this is a very simple process.
 The main thing to keep in mind is to not tighten the trem claw screws too much (covered in step # 3).
 Your goal is to have the perfect balance between the tension of the strings and the tension of the tremolo springs.